LDAP Configuration

 The change will be confirmed with a note (Updated Third Party Authentication Bypass) in the top right corner of the screen, as shown in the graphic below.

-Password: Users Password
+Password: Users password

 Confirm Password: Users Password (this field must match the password field)